sculptui/vscode/README.md

 # SculptUI - VS Code Extension

-_"Now where in the code is that element shown in the browser?"_
+_"Where was that element shown in my code?"_

 This VS Code extension let's you jump right to the relevant source code lines for a React element by clicking it in your browser.